collinsmunyendo/collinsmunyendo.github.io/index.md

 In 2019, I was privileged to attend [HashiConf '19](https://hashiconf.com/) in Seattle, Washington and [Devcon V](https://archive.devcon.org/) in Osaka, Japan under full ride scholarships where I networked with leading technologists from around the globe leveraging different tools to make the world a better place.

+This year, I am excited to be attending [GREPSEC V](https://grepsec.github.io/), a workshop for early-stage graduate students in computer security and privacy, focusing on underrepresented populations.

 ## Activities & Interests:

 - Mentor and Trainer, [Django Girls Kigali](https://djangogirls.org/kigali/)